 Do you enjoy working with kids?
 Do you love being outdoors and appreciate nature?
-Apply to be a summer Nature Camp Counsellor!
+Apply to be a summer Nature Camp Counsellor at the Humber Arboretum!

 The Humber Arboretum is a roughly 250 acre public garden and conservation area connected to the Humber College North Campus in Toronto.
 Throughout July and August, the Arboretum runs Nature Camps that offer a fun, hands-on, nature-connection experience for ages 4-13.
 The camps are accredited by the Ontario Camps Association.
 Camp activities are based around weekly themes and supported by the year-round nature education staff from the Humber Arboretum.

 Three camps run simultaneously out of the Centre for Urban Ecology:

 There are a variety of summer employment opportunities available every year for enthusiastic individuals who are excited about nature and working with young people.